 As for the debt, this has taught you that loan repayment terms must be stipulated before money is handed over.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'stipulate.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

 Like many terms used in the legal profession, "stipulate" has its roots in Latin.
 It derives from "stipulatus," the past participle of "stipulari," a verb meaning "to demand a guarantee (as from a prospective debtor)."
 "Stipulate" has been a part of the English language since the 17th century.
 In Roman law, oral contracts were deemed valid only if they followed a proper question-and-answer format; "stipulate" was sometimes used specifically of this process of contract making, though it also could be used more generally for any means of making a contract or agreement.
 The "specify as a condition or requirement" sense of the word also dates from the 17th century, and it is the sense that is most often encountered in current use.

-Legal Definition of stipulate
+legal Definition of stipulate

-Origin of stipulate
+Origin and Etymology of stipulate